 The primary judge also found that the appellant was “unsophisticated, naïve and had little financial nous”.
 The primary judge observed that the appellant’s demeanour at trial – at which he represented himself – indicated that he was “completely lost, totally unsophisticated, incompetent and vulnerable”

 Findings on trial

-On the unchallenged findings of fact made by the primary judge, the loans to the company and the appellant’s guarantee were effected in circumstances which made the enforcement of the respondents’ rights against the appellant unconscionable.
+On the unchallenged findings of fact made by the primary judge, the loans to the company and the appellant’s guarantee were effected in circumstances that made the enforcement of the respondents’ rights against the appellant unconscionable.

 His lack of commercial understanding coupled with his inability to repay the loans from his own income or other assets meant that default in repayment, and the consequent loss by him of his equity in his properties by way of interest payments to the respondents, were inevitable as a matter of objective fact.